A Key to Career Competency: ProfessionalismSeptember 29, 2016

 A discussion of soft versus hard skills will further our look into professionalism.
 Hard skills are the tools, knowledge, and practices learned in the classroom and internships.
 Soft skills are the practical skills supposedly developed along the way; again, they are the idea of punctuality, appropriate work attire, the ability to finish tasks in a timely manner, civility… let’s be honest the list is never ending.
 Hopefully by graduate school, students have realized that showing up 40 minutes late to class, wearing wrinkled clothes/workout/revealing clothes (I am speaking to both men and women here, if you can tell if a quarter is heads or tails in jeans… it’s too tight), popping your gum and disrupting class is a bad idea; a no-no, if you will.
 But let’s make it clear, this behavior will not be accepted by your future employers.
 If you walk in late to work or can never make a meeting on time, you will be fired.
 If your clothes are wrinkled, not appropriate, or revealing, you will be sent to HR and eventually could be fired for repeated offenses.
 How you interact and communicate will be of the utmost importance.
 The people you interact with will not be your classmates or teachers, who may be more accepting of outlandish, personal, off-topic, and/or inappropriate communication and interactions; they will be your colleagues and bosses.
 If your communication and interaction skills are not on point, you will find yourself not being taken seriously and possibly looking for a new job.

 You may ask: What’s my next step?
 Well, I have the answer: Mason’s Career Fair and preparation events.
-Next week, October 5th and 6th, Career Services is hosting the Fall 2016 Career Fair at Dewberry Hall in the Johnson Center, where 224 employers are coming to Mason, 139 of which are only looking for graduate students (list can be found here).
-Ahead of the Career Fair, you can attend the Prepare for the Fair Workshop on Monday, October 3rd at 5:00pm and/or get your résumé reviewed at the Résumé Clinics on Monday, Oct.
-3, 11am-5pm and Tuesday, Oct.
-4, 1-7pm.
-Visit the Career Fair webpage for more details.
+Visit the Career Event webpage for all events and details.
 All events are open to all Mason students and the Prepare for the Fair Workshop will be a great crash course in professionalism.

 I hope y’all can make it to the Career Fair; however, if you can’t, let me leave you with these final thoughts.
 Find a mentor; let them help shape your professional trajectory.
 Don’t become one of Hart’s 44% — focus on acquiring all the professional skills and tools you can while at Mason.
 Take advantage of professional development opportunities designed specifically for graduate students hosted by your graduate program, Graduate Student Life, University Life Arlington, and the Center for Teaching and Faculty Excellence.
 And please join us here every Thursday at Mason Grad Insider, for a new blog!